mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 Start a local development server on port 8080.
 Uses Webpack's [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) plugin to update code in the view on the fly.
 HMRE is still relatively new.
 It works great with single page applications.
 Is fantastic at updating styles.
 However you still occasionally need to manually refresh a page by hand when updating JavaScript.

 ### `npm run stats`
 Capture timing information for each module.
 It generates stats that can be analyzed by http://webpack.github.io/analyse/.
-Run this task, and then visit the Analyse link.
+Run this task.
 It will create a stats.json file in the root of your project folder.
-Visit the Analyse link and upload your stats.json file.
+Visit the Analyse link above and upload your stats.json file.
 Please note that the stats.json file does contain bits of your code.
 You can install that Analyse tool on a local web server if you are concerned about security.

 ### `npm run deploy`
 Publishes your app to your repository's github page.
 More information on how to find and use your github page here: https://pages.github.com/